 Assure sufficient quantities of cardiac medications for the entire trip, including sublingual nitroglycerin, and keep in carry-on luggage.
 Keep a separate list of medications including dosing intervals and tablet size in the event that medications are lost.
 Limit unnecessary ambulation, particularly inflight.
 The following conditions are not safe for air travel :

 Passengers may experience abdominal discomfort because of gas expansion in fight.

 Passengers are at risk of developing economic class syndrome from cramped seating, inactivity, prolonged immobilization, depletion of body fluids causing increased blood viscosity, poor blood circulation and swelling of feet and legs then a thrombus develops in the deep veins.
 To reduce the risk while traveling it is recommended to wear comfortable shoes or take shoes off, exercise the calves, mobilize, stretch arms and legs every couple of hours, walk around the cabin, avoid sleeping pills, remain adequately hydrated and avoid excess alcohol.

-Thai Airways works hard to meet our passengers needs and requirements.
+Thai Airways works hard to accommodate passengers needs and requirements.
 THAI offers a selection of special meals.
-Please contact our local THAI office or your travel agency to pre-order meals.
-Pre-ordering of meals must be booked at least 3 workdays before departure.
+Please contact your local THAI office or your travel agent to pre-order your special meal.
+Pre-order of meals must be done three workdays before departure.

-THAI kindly asks passengers to discuss with their doctor before booking THAI flights.
-THAI also highly recommend that you carry your medication and/or medical ID bracelets at all times, as well as alert THAI staff in case of allergic reaction.
+We also highly recommend that you carry your medication and/or medical ID bracelets at all times, as well as alert THAI staff in cases of allergic reaction.

 Subscribe To Our Newsletter